speedcom/speedcom.github.io/_posts/2017-03-14-justindb-modern-reactive-nosql-database.markdown

 whole architecture is built on top of Actor Model - it greatly simplify modeling of concurrent operations

 * [CAP theorem][cap-theorem]:
-From perspective of this theorem JustinDB was designed to be AP system - highy available (A) nad partition tolerant (P) and the same time.
+From perspective of this theorem JustinDB was designed to be AP system - highy available (A) and partition tolerant (P) and the same time.
 This was achived by bringing relaxed model of data (so called Eventually Consistent).

 * stack:
 database is entirely written in Scala using Akka library (e.g. its Cluster module); Admin UI is written using Elm language (still in progress though)